If you are wondering how to encourage independent play for your toddler or preschooler, this article is for you.

 Having moments throughout the day where you can sit and enjoy a cup of tea, a book, a phone conversation, or even a browse through Facebook is important.

 Engaging in self-care is also great modeling for our kids!

 How to encourage independent play

-Age appropriate independent play is absolutely possible for the most children.
+Age-appropriate independent play is absolutely possible for most children.
 Facilitating independent play may, for some of us, mean that we need to look inward and examine our own responses to our children.

 Sit next to your child and simply watch them play.
 Meet their requests for engagement without initiating it yourself.